Z323323/Concepts-regarding-attacks-on-Merkle-commitments/README.md

 Basically, in order to break one single fucking hash of SHA256 we'd need the computation power of the whole umanity for more than $1$ year + we should break the laws of reality.
 Gemini states the actual hash (SHA256) power of humanity in an year is around $2^{94}$ trials in an year.
 I'm not checking this result but I'll believe it's correct since SHA256 and this particular stuff is is quite famous because of Bitcoin.
 We should by the way restrict this result a lot because of I/O bottleneck.
 SHA256 is literally god's power proof.

-## Actual biggest threat to SHA security
+## Actual biggest threats to SHA security

 The biggest threat is of course not the one I delved in this article.
 Listening to Gemini there exists one quantum attack called BHT (Brassard-Høyer-Tapp) which exploits the Grover algorithm and reduces the security to $O(\sqrt[3]{N})$.
 Now $256 / 3 \approx 85,3$ which means we'll probably need to jump to something like SHA512 at some point $(512 / 3 \approx 170,67)$.
-Since $170,6$ is quite far from being attackable, SHA384 could be the best next choice after SHA256 $(384 / 3 = 128)$.
+Since $170,67$ is quite far from being attackable, SHA384 could be the best next choice after SHA256 $(384 / 3 = 128)$.
+Also, BHT could literally be unfeasible for long time for certain reasons, in fact, usually everyone cites Grover only, which will be the actual next problem (as soon as QCs start really working) for hash functions.
+From what I'm perceiving, Grover splits $N$ in half, and so SHA256 will be hopefully secure for looong time.

 ## Attacking Merkle proofs nonetheless, real scenario